 Questions answered include:

-- What strategies can I use for sorting and preserving email?
+- What strategies can I use for sorting and preserving email and instant messages?

 - What if I have digital data that should be destroyed when I die?

 - What should I do with my huge photo collection (both digital and paper)?

 - How should I pass on control of my Apple, Google, and Microsoft accounts?

 - How can I make my passwords and passkeys available to those who will need them—but keep them private for now?